-1 Statistical authority means Eurostat, national statistical institutes (NSIs) and other national authorities responsible for the development, production and dissemination of European statistics, where appropriate (cf. Regulation (EC) No 223/2009, Articles 4 and 5).
+&lt;sup>2 Statistical authority means Eurostat, national statistical institutes (NSIs) and other national authorities responsible for the development, production and dissemination of European statistics, where appropriate (cf. Regulation (EC) No 223/2009, Articles 4 and 5).

-- 4. Availability of Quality guidelines.
+- A description of the different stages of the statistical production process and links to relevant reference documentation for each stage, following the Generic Statistical Business Process Model (GSBPM) or any other equivalent process representation; - A description of the methods to monitor the quality of each stage of the statistical production process. - 4.
+Availability of Quality guidelines.
 Quality guidelines, as defined above, are made available to all users at least in a summary version. - 5.
 An infrastructure for documentation.
 An appropriate infrastructure is in place in order to ensure updated documentation on quality. - 6.
 Training courses.
 Specific training courses support the quality policy and are available to relevant staff on a regular basis.